Pete Hegseth: Written works

 Hegseth published his memoir, In the Arena: Good Citizens, a Great Republic, and How One Speech Can Reinvigorate America, in 2016.
 In May 2020, he released American Crusade: Our Fight to Stay Free.
 In October, Fox News Media reached a three-book agreement with HarperCollins to publish books by Fox News hosts, beginning with Hegseth's Modern Warriors: Real Stories from Real Heroes in November.
 He co-authored Battle for the American Mind: Uprooting a Century of Miseducation with David Goodwin, the president of the Association of Classical Christian Schools, in 2022.
 In June 2024, Hegseth published The War on Warriors: Behind the Betrayal of the Men Who Keep Us Free.
 American Crusade, Modern Warriors, Battle for the American Mind, and The War on Warriors have reached The New York Times Best Seller list.
 He wrote the foreword to The Case Against the Establishment (2017), a book written by Nick Adams and Dave Erickson.

-The above list of works by publication year: